 7. If we ever get a dog, it’s for sure allowed on the couch.
 He disagrees.
 Plus he wants a classically good looking dog like a German Shepherd or a Lab.
 I’m looking for more wrinkles than an elephant and a face that only a mother could love.

 8. I desperately want him to dress up as Ellen DeGeneres for Halloween because all he would have to do is wear a suit and dance a little.
 Last year, I wanted him to be the *Spooky Mulder to my Dana Scully.
-But we haven’t spent many Halloweens together so he has never dressed up with me except for one half-ass **cowboy and Indian costume in Atlantic City!
+But we haven’t spent many Halloweens together so he has never dressed up with me except for one half-ass **cowboy and Indian costume in Atlantic City, which was problematic for so many reasons.

 But just when I think I have us pegged as English and French gardens, as wild vs steady, messy vs Mr. Clean, he proves me wrong.
 I fall asleep at 9 pm like a Grandma, and he’s having fun till 2 am.
 Or I’m scared to spend money on little things, but he never skimps on an experience.
 Or I’m having a panic attack that I don’t even understand and he builds a pillow fort around me and makes me laugh.
 And while I may always be a wilderness, and he may always shine like the top of the Chrysler building, there are moments when he shows up with a wild abandon that I can only imitate.